Candidates have been selected for the 2020 IEEE Elections.

 The IEEE Elections is where all R6 members vote for: IEEE President-elect, IEEE-USA President-elect and Region 6 Director-elect.
 Plus, if you are in one or more IEEE Technical Societies, you vote for the VP Technical Activities and Division Directors-elect.

 The IEEE Board of Directors has nominated Fellows Ray Liu and S.K.
 Ramesh as candidates for IEEE president-elect.
+In addition, Life Fellow Saifur Rahman has been nominated by petition.
 The candidate elected in this year’s election will serve as IEEE president in 2022.
-See IEEE Spectrum article here.
+See IEEE Spectrum article on the Board-nominated candidates here.

 Ray Liu is an engineering professor at the University of Maryland in College Park.
 He leads the university’s Signal and Information Group, which researches signal processing and communications.